How to Clean Window Tracks and Sliding Door Tracks

 Step 5: Toothbrush the screw recesses and the drainage holes

 Aluminium sliding tracks have small drainage holes at intervals along the bottom rail — these let rainwater out and they’re usually blocked solid with bug carcasses and dust.
 Poke each hole clear with the corner of the screwdriver.
-If they stay blocked, water pools in the track and corrodes the rollers.
+If they stay blocked, water pools in the track and corrodes the rollers from underneath.
+Toothbrush the screw heads and any grime your cotton buds couldn’t reach.
+The screws themselves are usually stainless or zinc-plated; rust on them is fine, just clean it off, but a screw that’s properly seized needs a drop of penetrating oil before you scrub.

 Step 6: Bicarb paste for stubborn marks

-For greasy kitchen window tracks (cooking residue + dust = the worst), make a paste of bicarb + a few drops of water + a drop of dishwashing liquid.
+For greasy kitchen window tracks (cooking residue plus dust equals the worst kind of buildup), make a paste of bicarb plus a few drops of water plus a drop of dishwashing liquid.
 Apply with a cotton bud, leave 5 minutes, scrub gently, wipe with a damp microfibre.
-Bicarb is mildly abrasive but at a level powder coat can handle — unlike Jif or Gumption, which scratch.
+Bicarb is mildly abrasive at a level powder coat handles fine — unlike Jif or Gumption, which definately leave micro-scratches in the powder coat finish.
+For sugar-soap-grade grime, dilute Selleys Sugar Soap per the label (it’s alkaline and lifts kitchen grease without damaging the coating).

 Step 7: Final wipe with a damp microfibre